fleetdm/fleet/docs/Using Fleet/MDM-macOS-setup.md

 ### Step 1: enable end user authentication

-If you haven't already follow the steps to enable end user authentication [here](#end-user-authentication-and-eula).
+If you haven't already, follow the steps to enable end user authentication [here](#end-user-authentication-and-eula).

 ### Step 2: configure your IdP